proffapt/proffapt.github.io/blogs/setup-dc++.md

 #### Installing font on MacOS

 - [Install Homebrew](https://brew.sh/) if not already installed.
-- Use the following commond to install the `hack-nerd-font`
+- Use the following command to install the `hack-nerd-font`
   ```sh
   brew install font-hack-nerd-font
   ```